davidweitzenfeld/space-apps-2019-csa-stratos/README.md

-# CSA Strato Baloon Tracker
+# CSA Strato Balloon Tracker

 Built for the [Space Apps 2019 CSA Stratos Challenge](http://www.asc-csa.gc.ca/eng/events/2019/space-apps-2019.asp#challenge-1).
 Winner of the challenge at the Toronto location (against one competing team).